-Any complaint made by an employee of the County regarding employment-based harassment which is conclusively proven to be false, shall result in discipline.
-This discipline may include termination of employment.
-This section is not intended to discourage employees from making complaints regarding employment-based harassment.
-However, false complaints adversely impact the workplace and the career of the accused, even when disproved, and will not be tolerated.
+Any complaint made by an employee of the County regarding employment-based discrimination or harassment which is conclusively proven to have not been made in good faith may result in discipline, up to and including termination of employment.
+This section is not intended to discourage employees from making complaints regarding employment-based discrimination or harassment.